 - 1½ cup chicken stock, divided (you may need up to ¼ cup more)

 - pretzel salt (for topping)

-- Preheat oven to 250°F. Tear pretzels into bite-sized chunks, then slice them in half down the middle (like how you'd slice a bagel).
-Tear the pretzel buns into 1-2" cubes.
-Toast in an even layer on an ungreased sheet pan for ~1 hour, tossing every 15 minutes.
-Remove from the oven when dried and place in a very large bowl.
+- Preheat oven to 250°F. Slice pretzels in half like bagels, then tear into bite-sized chunks along with the pretzel rolls.Arrange in an even layer on a large sheet pan and bake for ~1 hour, tossing every 15 minutes until pretzels are completely dry, like croutons.
+Remove from the oven and place in a large mixing bowl.

-- When the sausage is mostly cooked through and broken into small pieces, add the carrots, onions, and celery.
-Sauté until onions are translucent and golden, but not brown.
-Add mixture to the bowl with the pretzel pieces along with parsley, rosemary, thyme, sage, salt, and pepper.
-Mix and stir to combine.
+- When the sausage is mostly cooked through, add the carrots, onions, and celery.
+Sauté until onions are translucent and golden, but not brown or crispy.

-- Add ½ cup of chicken stock and 1 TBSP whole grain mustard to the pretzel mixture.
-If you’re adding msg, sprinkle it in now too.
-Stir to combine.
+- Add ¾ cup chicken stock and 1 tablespoon whole grain mustard to the pretzel mixture.
+Stir well until all the liquid has absorbed.

 - For a precise measure of doneness, you can use an instant-read thermometer to check the internal temp of the stuffing.
 It’s should be 160°F when it’s done.

 - To make this vegetarian, use vegetarian stock instead of chicken stock and omit the sausage.

 - If using a different brand of soft pretzels or different ratio of pretzel rolls and buns, aim for about 1 pound torn pretzel pieces.
 All the other measurements should remain the same, but you may need to adjust the amount of chicken stock needed and the amount of time needed to dry the pretzel pieces in the oven ahead of time.

 This post was originally published on November 20, 2019.